[skip to content]

 Registering with an agency

-- To find agencies, visit the Yellow Pages or come to the Careers Service and browse the Recruitment Consultancies booklet.
+- To find agencies, visit the Yellow Pages.

 - The registration process usually involves filling in an application form or submitting a CV.
 You may also be interviewed and tested by the consultant.